mlwebco160/FOX-LOCAL-DESIGN-SYSTEM/Design.md

 - **Section Headers** (e.g., "Top Stories from FOX 11", "Trending", "Crime & Public Safety"): Bold white, 20–22pt.
 Left-aligned.
 Some sections pair a header with a small icon or `+` action button.
 - **Article Body Copy**: Regular weight, ~15–16pt, muted blue-gray (`#8A9BB8`) for secondary text, white for in-article body text.
 Comfortable line-height for reading.
 - **Metadata / Timestamps**: Small, ~12–13pt, muted blue-gray.
 Always below or beside the headline.
-- **Live / Category Labels**: All-caps, bold, small — e.g., `LIVE`, `NEWS`.
-Red background or colored text for emphasis.
 - **"The Brief" Bullets**: Bold white, large (~18pt), generous line-height.
-Bullet points use FOX red dots.
+Bullet points use FOX blue dots.
 Designed for skimmability.

 **Font character**: Rubik Font Family - System-weight sans-serif, no decorative or serif fonts.
 The typography is utilitarian and news-grade — prioritize legibility and density over style.